Juerd/tootpick/README.md

 Most Mastodon servers have a 500 character limit so it's wise to keep your message shorter than that.
 Tootpick does not check the length of the message.

-## Self-hosting

-Instead of using the central tootpick.org service, tootpick can also be self-hosted by downloading the static HTML file.
-Tootpick is AGPL licensed, but as long as it remains a static HTML page, the requirement of sharing the source code of a derivative work is automatically fulfilled.

-Self-hosting comes with a privacy trade-off: a self-hosted (modified) copy of Tootpick could be used to collect the Mastodon instances used by the visitor, but on the other hand hides visitor IP addresses from the server that hosts the service on tootpick.org.

-## Button image

-No button image is provided at this point, but the [official Mastodon logo](https://github.com/mastodon/mastodon/tree/main/app/javascript/images) is probably a good starting point for designing your own.

-## Why not just link directly to Mastodon?

-Mastodon is part of the fediverse, a federated network.
-By design, there is no central server or central domain name.
-That direct link option you might be thinking about, does not exist.
-Please don't make the mistake of picking a large server and linking directly to its /share URL, because the majority of Mastodon users will not be on that server.

 ## Design goals

 ### Nothing fancy